 Ellis Island National Museum of Immigration is located on Ellis Island in New York Harbor.
 Despite the icon, it is only accessible by private ferry.

-Ellis Island is open every day except December 25th.
+Ellis Island is open every day except Thanksgiving (the 4th Thursday in November) and December 25th.
 Hours change seasonally.

 Learn about the experiences of immigrants who came through Ellis Island, and explore the history of immigration in the United States.